omaksolutions/slick-popup/readme.txt

 = What version of WordPress I need? =

-Plugin will work in WP 3.2+.
+The plugin will work in WP 3.2+.
 However, we recommend using the latest version.

 = How can I modify the appearance of popup? =